 Common grief reactions

 Reactions to loss, called grief reactions, vary widely from person to person and vary in the same person over time.
-Not every person has the same set of reactions, but there are some common ones.
-Grief reactions include difficult feelings, thoughts, physical sensations, and behaviors.
+Not every person has the same set of grief reactions, but common ones include difficult feelings, thoughts, physical sensations, and behaviors.

 Feelings.
-People who have experienced loss may experience a range of feelings, including shock, numbness, sadness, despair, anxiety, anger, guilt, loneliness, helplessness, relief, and yearning.
+People who have experienced loss may experience a range of feelings, including shock, numbness, sadness, denial, despair, anxiety, anger, guilt, loneliness, depression, helplessness, relief, and yearning.
 A grieving person may start crying after hearing a song or comment that makes them think of the person who has died.
-Sometimes, though, someone who is grieving may suddenly start crying for no reason.
+Or that person may cry for no apparent reason.

 Thoughts.
 Common thought patterns include disbelief, confusion, disorientation, difficulty concentrating, preoccupation, and hallucinations (briefly thinking that you see or hear the deceased person).

 Physical sensations.
 It is common for grief to cause physical sensations, such as tightness or heaviness in the chest or throat, nausea or an upset stomach, dizziness, headaches, physical numbness, muscle weakness or tension, and fatigue.
 It may also cause vulnerability to illness.

 Behaviors.
 When a person is grieving, it may be difficult to fall asleep or stay asleep, and he or she may lose energy for enjoyable activities or lose interest in eating or interacting socially.
 A grieving person may also become more irritable or aggressive.
-Other common behaviors include restlessness, hyperactivity, and listlessness (lack of interest, energy, or spirit).
+Other common behaviors include restlessness, hyperactivity (excessive activity), and listlessness (lack of interest, energy, or spirit).

 Religion and spirituality

-Grief may also have religious and spiritual effects on a person's life.
-Loss may cause a person to question his or her faith or view of the world, or it may strengthen the person's faith by providing a new understanding of the meaning of life.
+Grief may also affect a person’s religious and spiritual beliefs.
+For instance, loss may cause a person to question his or her faith or view of the world, or it may strengthen the person’s faith by providing a new understanding of the meaning of life.